KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 * Beautiful, responsive [templates](http://www.squarespace.com/templates)
 * Intuitive content management system

 Final verdict: Squarespace is the web host that I chose for the church.
 I felt that Squarespace offers the best value for money.
-Although Squarespace was $3/month more expensive than the cheapest option (which offered templates similar to one used by a nearby church), the beautiful, modern Squarespace templates would ensure a unique look, and the intuitive content management system could potentially be used by non-techies and occasional volunteers.
+Although Squarespace was $3/month more expensive than the cheapest option (which offered the same/similar templates as one used by a nearby church), the beautiful, modern Squarespace templates would ensure a unique look, and the intuitive content management system could potentially be used by non-techies and occasional volunteers.

 To find out more and see more of the finished materials, go to [Church Re-Imagined](church_re-imagined.md) :)